 Ultimately, I realised that this wasn’t going to work.
 If someone was going to be my life partner and the father of my kids, they couldn’t go quiet when things got hard.
 I prize dependability, and I was not getting it, here.

 Still.
 The decision to breakup was not easy.
 My hopes of my future were wrapped up in this guy and, after a teary phone conversation, a sharp feeling landed in my gut: that this was my chance of a family, gone.
 In the weeks that followed, I’d scroll Instagram and see friends posting photos of three month scan pictures and baby bumps – things that I felt were now moving further out of my reach.
 The pandemic had clearly not halted any of their major life plans.
 The pain was visceral.

 I’d love to say that I’ve had some grand revelation and am happy to be alone, with plans to go for single motherhood, if I don’t meet someone.
 Truth is, though, I long – really, deeply, long – to be in a secure and committed relationship.
-I am trying to spend this time connecting with myself, and taking up hobbies like jogging, watching my favourite Netfllix shows and reading.
+I have been trying to spend this time connecting with myself, and taking up hobbies like jogging, watching my favourite Netfllix shows and reading.
 And, while everyone around me is either getting married or having kids, I've told myself that when the time is right, I will meet someone who wants the same things as I do.